-An annual program celebrating the diversity, talent, and passion of contemporary Aboriginal art in Western Australia through an exhibition, art market, and more.
+An annual program celebrating the diversity, talent and passion of contemporary Aboriginal art in Western Australia through an exhibition, art market and more.

 A program supporting WA Aboriginal art centres through business training, regional partnerships, and market access.
 The annual forum fosters professional growth and leadership by connecting artists and managers, strengthening WA’s Arts and Culture workforce.